Should I Agree to Joint Custody?

 Over 30 Years Combined Experience

-As we mentioned above, you do not have to go through this on your own; please reach out to the team at Setzer Law Firm in Southlake for more information if you need help with a joint custody agreement.
+As we mentioned above, you do not have to go through this on your own; please reach out to the team at Setzer Law Firm in Colleyville for more information if you need help with a joint custody agreement.
 We strive to make this difficult experience as stress-free as possible, and we understand that everyone’s situation is different.